Hemsby: Former Pontins holiday camp

 For many years, there were two holiday camps, Seacroft holiday camp on the north side of Beach Road and Maddisons Camp on the south side of Beach Road.
 There was friendly rivalry and football matches held and overall brought prosperity to the village.
 Both were bought by Fred Pontin.

-The original 9 acre holiday camp was opened in 1920 by Harry Maddison, and run by his family until 1971.
+The original 9-acre holiday camp was opened in 1920 by Harry Maddison, and run by his family until 1971.
 Pontins replaced the wooden chalets with new apartment-style pre-cast concrete accommodation blocks.
 At its peak, the camp of 22 acres had four single-storey chalet blocks and 44 two-storey chalet blocks, providing 512 individual chalets in three grades that could accommodate up to 2,440 holidaymakers and 50 onsite staff beds.
-The 50 onsite buildings provided: reception and information centre; amusement arcade; fast food outlet; a play area; an entertainment hall seating 1,700; smaller hall accommodating 800 and a shop; an indoor swimming pool; a pub; and snooker rooms.
-Outside facilities included tennis courts, an adventure playground and go-karting track.
+The 50 onsite buildings provided: a reception and information centre; an amusement arcade; a fast food outlet; a play area; an entertainment hall seating 1,700; a smaller hall accommodating 800 and a shop; an indoor swimming pool; a pub; and snooker rooms.
+Outside facilities included tennis courts, an adventure playground and a go-karting track.
 In January 2009, following five years of declining bookings and after a review from Pontins' new owners Ocean Parks, Pontins gave staff 48 hours notice of closure of the site.
 Sold together with the Blackpool camp to developer Northern Trust, it has been subject to multiple development proposals in the period since, none of which have progressed to planning.